pity7736/100-days-of-code/log.md

 **Today's Progress:** Today I was watching videos about TDD.
 In fact, I bought a video of cleancoders (Uncle Bob Martin) about it.

-**Thoughts:** I did decide to write a personal accounting application with puggable DB engine.
+**Thoughts:** I did decide to write a personal accounting application with pluggable DB engine.